-Amanda Walker is director of the Chancerygate Foundation, which is supporting two new bursaries for students from black and minority ethnic backgrounds applying to our Building Surveying and Quantity Surveying BSc courses.
+Amanda Walker is director of the Chancerygate Foundation, which is supporting bursaries for students who identify as being from a Black African or Caribbean ethnic background applying to our Building Surveying and Quantity Surveying BSc courses.

 It might seem hard to believe, but the real estate sector is actually less diverse than the House of Commons.
 There’s a report recently published by the Bridge Group that makes for sobering reading.
 The perception is that real estate is a world where it’s still very much about who you know, and the evidence backs that up.
 That’s exactly what we are hoping to tackle through the work of the Chancerygate Foundation.
 We want to inspire people from black and minority ethnic backgrounds who would not have considered a career in this sector – and to encourage them to believe that it’s possible.

 The Foundation is based on the idea that the best way to increase diversity is through education.
 Andrew Johnson, the founder of Chancerygate, believes passionately that everyone should have the same chance to access a good education.
 Having the opportunity to realise your potential shouldn’t be a privilege that’s reserved for the few.

 Financial support can make a huge difference to students – I’ve seen that for myself.
 I’m a single parent with two daughters at university, and I can see how difficult it is for them to get by.
 Students at LSBU have to contend with the high costs of living in London.
 Even if they’re not paying rent, things like travel costs can be a huge barrier.
 I know for example there are students living in the outer zones who struggle to get to their lectures on time because they can’t afford a peak Travelcard.
 That’s just another source of worry and anxiety to pile on top of the other pressures they’re already dealing with.